 Breast hypertrophy is a medical condition that occurs due to the excessive development of glandular tissue.
 This issue can arise during puberty, secondary to weight gain or as a result of the aging process, where fat deposits naturally shift.
 Hyperplasia or macromastia refers to the excessive growth of mammary tissue, which often occurs as a result of pregnancy and hormonal changes.
 These conditions can lead to significantly asymmetrical, overly large or disproportionate breasts that encourage many women to consider reduction mammoplasty.
 At Austin Plastic & Reconstructive Surgery, we see women of all breast shapes, sizes and concerns seeking medical help for their symptoms.
 Our compassionate surgeons encourage anyone experiencing these problems to schedule a consultation and learn more about their suitability to undergo breast reduction surgery.

-To qualify for insurance coverage, patients must have persistent symptoms documented by a physician and/or other medical professional.
+To qualify for insurance coverage, patients must have documentation by their primary care physician regarding treatment of persistent symptoms, typically for at least 6 months or more.
 Though symptoms can vary for each individual, the most common problems experienced due to disproportionately large breasts can include:

 - Pain in the back, shoulders or neck